RETURN TO UFO PAGE | E-MAIL ME

 A.

-I should be astonished (and not a little disappointed) if we were the only advanced life in the universe.
+Considering the vastness of space and the staggering size not only of our own galaxy but of the universe itself, I should be astonished (and not a little disappointed) if we were the only advanced life in the universe.
 Even the majority of scientists agree with me on this one.

-Q. Do extraterrestrials have the capacity to visit Earth?
+Q. Do extraterrestrials have the capacity to visit earth?

 A.